 Africa's highest mountain, most famous national park and largest game reserve all lie within the borders of this vast East African country.
 Snow-capped Kilimanjaro, exotic Zanzibar, the plains of the Serengeti, and the amphitheatre of the Ngorongoro Crater are all great icons of Africa.
-Tanzania’s game viewing is unparalleled - a quarter of its land is protected and it has resisted mass tourism.
+Tanzania’s game viewing is unparalleled - a quarter of its land is protected and it has resisted mass tourism - making a Tanzania safari amongst the very best travel experiences Africa has to offer.

 With around 20 per cent of Africa’s large mammals, over 1000 bird species, untouched wilderness areas and a coastline lapped by the clear waters of the Indian Ocean, you'll experience the true romance of Africa in Tanzania.
 Mobile camping in the vast Serengeti, walking in the Selous and chimp trekking in Mahale are among Tanzania’s most awesome experiences.